simoncoulton/SCSlidingViewController/README.md

 ## Todo

-1. Be able to prevent the overswipe (displaying the left side, then swiping far enough to see the right and the reverse)
-2. Be able to set the status bar text color prior to the relevant side view controller being shown.
+1. Be able to set the status bar text color prior to the relevant side view controller being shown.
-3. Test on iOS6, though some small preliminary tests have been done and it seems to work.
+2. Test on iOS6, though some small preliminary tests have been done and it seems to work.